 Notion, Miro, Figma

-The missing phase is the Evaluate phase.
-It sits between awareness and engagement and it doesn't exist in any product designed for athletes.
+The gap —Evaluate sits between awareness and engagement and doesn't exist in any product designed for athletes.

-The finding that changed everything Career stage doesn't predict what athletes need.
+What the research revealed instead —Career stage doesn't predict what athletes need.
 Situation does.
-An athlete between contracts has completely different needs than a veteran settling into a new country.
-Even if they're the same age, the same level or same sport.
+An athlete between contracts has completely different needs than a veteran settling into a new country, even if they're the same age, the same level, the same sport.
+The design had to account for four distinct situations.
+Each one produces different behavior from the system.

 Woman running up outdoor stadium stairs with blue seating